 To prove how durable our engraved bricks are, we subjected our laser engraved bricks to a simulated 50-year weather resistance test by an independent testing laboratory in St. Louis, MO.
 The laser engraved bricks were subjected to three extreme weather climates: Freeze-Thaw Cycling (hot and cold extremes), Ultraviolet Rays (exposure to direct sunlight with heat), and Salt Spray (snow, ice, rain).
 Lab results proved that even under the most extreme weather conditions, the laser engraved bricks stood the test of time, ensuring that you will never need to replace your brick.

 Fundraising Brick warrants, through its Limited Lifetime Warranty, that its patented brick laser engraving processes will be of good quality and workmanship and will not fade, chip, oxidize, peel or separate from the brick, paver or tile for the life of the surface of the engraved brick, paver or tile.
 Fundraising Brick requires that the brick, paver or tile manufacturer meet all American Standards of Testing Materials (ASTM) standards for quality, durability and longevity.
+There are some brick manufactures that are excluded from our laser engraved warranty.

 Contact us today to learn how we can help get your fundraiser off the ground!